-If the relevant Series of Notes become due and payable in accordance with Condition 9 (Events of Default), the final Interest Determination Date shall, notwithstanding any Interest Determination Date specified hereon, be deemed to be the date on which such Notes became due and payable and the Rate of Interest on such Notes shall, for so long as any such Note remains outstanding, be that determined on such date.
+If the relevant Series of Notes become due and payable in accordance with Condition 9 (Events of Default), the final Interest Determination Date shall, notwithstanding any Interest Determination Date specified in the applicable Final Terms, be deemed to be the date on which such Notes became due and payable and the Rate of Interest on such Notes shall, for so long as any such Note remains outstanding, be that determined on such date.

-Floating Rate Notes which are SOFR Linked Interest Notes
+C. Floating Rate Notes which are SOFR Linked Interest Notes